 With the time change approaching, many parents are asking how they can help their baby and toddler transition to the new time without upsetting their child’s sleep.
-Starting Sunday, March 12, clocks will be set forward one hour: “spring forward.”
+Starting Sunday, November 1, clocks will be set backwards one hour: “fall back.”
 You can help your child by starting adjustments ahead of the time change.

-Beginning Tuesday night (March 7), start to put your child down 10 minutes earlier for bed.
-You can do this by comforting, singing, reading, and starting the bedtime routine 10 minutes earlier.
+Beginning Tuesday night (October 27), start to put your child down 10 minutes earlier for bed.
+You can do this by comforting, singing, reading, and starting the bedtime routine 10 minutes later.
 Continue this for the rest of the week.
 When the time change happens, your baby or toddler will have slowly adjusted to the new time.
 If your child's bedtime is 7:00 pm, it will look like this:

 You may notice that your child starts yawning at 5 or 6 pm.
 Alternatively, you may notice that your child is waking up earlier, at 6am or earlier.
 Darken up your child’s room with darkening drapes, or shades, to help them to sleep a little later.

 Also, you can take this time to make some schedule/routine adjustments.
 For example, if your child goes to bed on the early side and wakes early in the morning (5/6 pm-5/6 am) you may decide to keep their bedtime the same without using the 10-minute adjustments suggested above.
 So, if your baby goes to bed at 6 pm, don’t make any adjustments and with the time change and his new bedtime will be 7 pm.